Azure-Samples/ms-identity-aspnet-webapp-openidconnect/README.md

 Important things to notice:

-- The `ConfidentialClientApplication` is the primitive that MSAL uses to model the application.
+- The `ConfidentialClientApplication` is the primitive that MSAL uses to model the Web application.
 As such, it is initialized with the main application's coordinates.
 - `MSALSessionCache` is a sample implementation of a custom MSAL token cache, which saves tokens in the current HTTP session.
 In a real-life application, you would likely want to save tokens in a long lived store instead, so that you don't need to retrieve new ones more often than necessary.
 - The scope requested by `AcquireTokenByAuthorizationCodeAsync` is just the one required for invoking the API targeted by the application as part of its essential features.
 We'll see later that the app allows for extra scopes, but you can ignore those at this point.